estii20/dolce_vita_blog/README.md

     - One user can add one log post like
     - One user can add many comments to one blog post

-Diagram - Post, Comment, Category, Django admin login.
+Diagram - Post, Comment, Category, and Django admin.

 ![Site data model](documentation/models.png "Data Model")